Not satisfied with the default GNOME functionality? Here are 5 of the best GNOME Shell extensions to make your Linux desktop shine.

 You feel that GNOME’s top bar is always in the way and would prefer your apps to take up the whole screen.

 As you can see, the GNOME developers have created an incredibly easy method for adding different features to the desktop.
-Some of these features help customize the look and feel of GNOME, while others help the user to be more productive.
+Some of these features help customize the look and feel of GNOME, while others allow the user to be more productive.